Geometrical Bell inequalities for arbitrarily many qudits with different outcome strategies: Outocme Strategies

-Another generalization of measurement outcomes on a qudit are $d$th order roots of unity over the complex field.
+Another generalization of measurement outcomes on a qudit is $d$th order roots of unity over the complex field, $\omega=\exp(2\pi i /d)$.
 They combine the approach described above -- multiplying outcomes -- with those described below -- assigning objects to their sums modulo $d$.
-Local detectors are labeled 0 to $d-1$ in a natural manner, and once measurements are done, local outcomes $a_1,...,a_N$ are summed and $\omega^{\sum_{i=1}^{N}a_N}$ is taken as a global outcome.
-The quantum correlation function reads
+Again, upon an occurrence of a event (detector click) an observer reports outcome $0,...,d-1$.
+At each side, detectors are labeled in a natural manner.
+The referee compute $\omega^A$, where $A$ is the sum of the submitted outcomes.
+Then, the quantum correlation function for the GHZ state~(\ref{GHZ}) reads